Fort Columbia State Park: Features

 Exhibits at the Fort Columbia Interpretive Center focus on the fort's history, early explorers and pioneer history.
 The Commanding Officers Quarters is decorated with turn-of-the-century furnishings.
-The park grounds feature three artillery batteries and two coastal artillery guns.
+The park grounds feature three artillery batteries and two coastal artillery guns that were originally installed in 1941 as part of the Harbor Defenses of Argentia and St. John's.
 There are picnicking facilities and 5 mi of hiking trails that work their way up Scarborough Hill.
 Two historic homes, the Steward's House and Scarborough House, are offered for rental.
 The park is one of several state parks and sites in Washington and Oregon that make up the Lewis and Clark National Historical Park.